Jake O'Brien (footballer): Early life

 Born in County Cork, O'Brien grew up in Youghal, and in his youth also boxed and played hurling, winning national championships in both at Under-14s level.
-O'Brien excelled in football as a youth, captaining Youghal United to underage honours, also captaining Cork to the 2013 SFAI Under-12 Inter-League Cup.
-At age 16, O'Brien was diagnosed with Type 1 Diabetes, and later served as an ambassador of Diabetes Ireland.
+He excelled at football as a youth, captaining Youghal United to underage honours, also captaining Cork to the 2013 SFAI Under-12 Inter-League Cup.
+At age 16, O'Brien was diagnosed with type 1 diabetes, and later served as an ambassador of Diabetes Ireland.

 Club career

 O'Brien played for Cork City before moving on loan to English club Crystal Palace in February 2021, with the move made permanent in August 2021.
 He appeared for the Under-23 team at Palace, including in the EFL Trophy.
 He moved on loan to Swindon Town in January 2022, playing a total of 21 games.

 In August 2022, O'Brien was loaned to Belgian club RWD Molenbeek, along with teammate Luke Plange, for the 2022–23 season.
 RWD Molenbeek qualified for the 2022-23 Challenger Pro League promotion play-offs in his first season with the club, holding a one-point lead over Beveren with two games remaining.
 O'Brien won the first trophy of his career as Molenbeek clinched the division.

 In August 2023 he signed for French club Lyon, making his Ligue 1 debut on 1 October 2023.
 In doing so he became the first Irishman since Tony Cascarino in 2000 to play in Ligue 1.
 On 25 May 2024, he scored in the 2024 Coupe de France final as his side were defeated 2–1 by PSG.

 In July 2024, after one season in France, O'Brien returned to England, signing a four-year contract with Premier League club Everton.
+On 26 February 2026, he scored his first goal for Everton in a 1–1 draw with Brentford.